Hurricane Helene Updates: Learn More

 Need more time to explore?
 Stay the weekend!
 In addition to traditional hotels, there are plenty of cool places to stay in Maury County, from guest cottages to cozy Airbnbs.
 If you want to make your base in Columbia, check into Mike Wolfe’s Two Lanes Guesthouse, filled with the “American Picker’s” vintage treasures from across the South.
 The 1,100-square-foot, one-bedroom loft looks out onto the square with views of downtown through the soaring picture windows.

 One of Tennessee’s most unique lodging options is Forest Gully Farms in the small town of Santa Fe.
-The property is a look at sustainable living in action and a chance for full nature immersion for guests.
-Owners Jon and Mandy Giffin produce a holistic edible ecosystem at their pair of homesteads, one of which houses a trio of huts.
+The property offers a firsthand look at sustainable living and a unique opportunity for guest to immerse themselves in nature.
+Owners Jon and Mandy Giffin cultivate a holistic edible ecosystem across their two homesteads, one of which houses a trio of charming huts.
 Built underground, each is made from white cedar with bamboo flooring.
 A perfect getaway for a group, this Airbnb rental includes access to all three huts, as well as the 15-acre farm and the bathhouse exclusively for guest use.
 Guests are welcome to gather fresh eggs from the chickens, pick blueberries or blackberries or try their skills as a farmhand.
 The farm also has access to a nearby creek and a pair of small waterfalls.